 You’re reading this article because you have every intention of taking your writing far beyond the “I have a blog, but no one reads it” stage.

 And if you’re willing to do what it takes, you will make measurable progress this year.
-And by the end of 2019, you’ll have reason to be proud of what you accomplished.
+And by the end of the year, you’ll have reason to be proud of what you accomplished.

 Make sure every writing goal is specific, measurable, achievable, relevant, and time-bound.
 Do something each day to move closer to your goal, always keeping in mind how it relates to your larger goal — the bigger picture.